AyomikunArikawe/About-Ayo/README.md

-- 👋 Hi, I’m @AyomikunArikawe
+- 👋 Hi, I’m @AyomikunArikawe.
-- 👀 I’m interested in web development
+- 👀 I live in Lagos,Nigeria.
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently learning web development.
-- 💞️ I’m looking to collaborate on projects and ideas
+- 💞️ I’m looking to collaborate on projects and ideas.
-- 📫 How to reach me ayoarik@gmail.com
+- 📫 You can contact at:ayoarik@gmail.com.
-- 😄 Pronouns: ...he/him
+- 😄 Pronouns: ...he/him.
-- ⚡ Fun fact: i play the piano and i love to code
+- ⚡ Fun fact: i play the piano and i love to code.

 <!---
 AyomikunArikawe/AyomikunArikawe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.